 Richard Lillehei and Thomas Starzl established the early techniques of ITx in canine models in the 1950-1960s.3,4 However, the first reports of ITx came in the mid-1980s when Williams, Starzl, and others documented the first successful isolated intestine, multivisceral, and liver-intestine transplants in humans.5–8 Together, these landmark medical and surgical establishments set the groundwork for the modern era of ITx.

 PATHOPHYSIOLOGY OF INTESTINAL FAILURE AND ADAPTATION

 The complex mechanisms and relationships of the neurohormonal, enteric nervous, and immune systems of the intestine are beyond the scope of this chapter.
 However, it must be noted that IF/SGS results from an inadequate delivery of micronutrients, fluid, and electrolytes via the gastrointestinal tract.
 In the IF/SBS patient, compensatory mechanisms of adaptation can be achieved in the remnant bowel in an attempt to restore the threshold for nutrient delivery.9–11 Clinically, the cornerstone of successful adaptation relies upon enterocyte mass.
-Likewise, patients with a greater length of functional bowel and the presence of an ileocecal valve (ICV) are likely to succeed at achieving ...
+Likewise, patients with a greater length of functional bowel and the presence of an ileocecal valve (ICV) are likely to ...